-Does this sound familiar?
 Whether it’s karate or any other activity/skill that requires lots of training, such dance or learning a musical instrument, at home practice is essential.
 The class or lesson is meant for enhancement, correction, and introduction of new material from an experienced teacher.
 Building muscle memory and improving aptitude are things that can be, and should be, done at home by the student.
 We all know it is true, the more time you spend on something, the better you will be at it.
-Below are a few tips to help your child practice karate (or anything) at home.
+Below are a few tips for helping kids practice at home (I use karate as an example but anything could be used).

 - Short durations